NET-A-PORTER/product-image-perf/README.md

 ### Graphing benchmarks

-Each time you run a performance test it will save a benchmark inside the folder "benchmarks".
+Each time you run a performance test it will save a benchmark inside the folder: `benchmarks`.
 If you want to graph an existing benchmark you can:

 ```bash
   BENCHMARK_FILENAME=2016-08-10_09:19:19.json npm start